-The Candidate class represents a measurement "candidate" for use by a Wall Clock Client algorithm and is calculated from a WCMessage that represents a Wall Clock protocol response message received from a server.
+The Candidate class represents the measurement resulting from a request-response exchange of messages with a server.
+This is a "candidate" that could be used to update the client's estimate of the Wall Clock and is therefore used by a Wall Clock Client algorithm.
+A candidate is calculated from a WCMessage that represents a Wall Clock protocol response message received from a server.